 Preparing for the examination

 The general examination tests students' knowledge of film, media, and visual culture in three areas: history, theory and aesthetics, and a special topic of the student’s choice (e. g., performance, animation, sound art).
 By mid-March of their second year, students select a faculty reader to supervise preparation in each of these areas.
 Ordinarily, history and theory readers will be members of the Graduate Committee; the special topic reader may but need not be.
 The three readers constitute the committee, and will administer the written and oral components of the examination.
 One of them will serve as chair of the committee.
 This will be often, but not necessarily, the student's dissertation adviser.
 In addition to the reading lists (which must be approved in advance by the three readers), students are expected to be familiar with a wide range of films as well as the history of film and audio-visual media generally.
-Suggested viewing lists are available on the Film and Visual Studies Reading and Filmography Lists page.
+Suggested viewing lists are available to current students from the graduate programs administrator, Emily Amendola.

 Scheduling the examination